sketchthat/7-segment-node/README.md

     draw.display('0'); // will display 0 on the 7-segment display
     draw.display('9'); // will display 9 on the 7-segment display
     draw.display('.'); // will display . on the 7-segment display

+## Important Note

+When using this library you must run Node JS as sudo.

+`sudo nodejs index.js`

+This is a requirement of the Wiring-Pi library.

 ## Contributing